OmooLab/Omoospace/docs/omoospace.md

 2. Set `SourceFiles` and `Contents` subdirectories (optional):

-    - Set subdirectories by process name in the `SourceFiles`.
+    - Set subdirectories by process or object in the `SourceFiles`.
     - Set subdirectories by content type in the `Contents` .

-3. Name anything using **UpperCamelCase** style.
+3. Name anything using **UpperCamelCase** style with most unique name not object type name.
-4. Name source files and directories with their creation objects as **Subspaces**.
+4. Name source files with their creation objects as same as their outputs, those creation objects are the **Subspaces** of entire workspace.
 5. Write workspace profiles into **Omoospace.yml**, such as creator profiles, software versions, etc.

 ![A diagram illustrating the structure of omoospace](assets/overview.png)